By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 A new

-object is created with theJsonAdaptedEntry
+JsonSerializableEntryListobject is created with theJsonAdaptedEntryobjects. -

 The new

-object is saved to thejournal.json
+JsonSerializableEntryListobject is saved to thejournal.jsondata file. -

 The program log displays a success message.